Method for detector description transformation to Unity and application in BESIII: Introduction

-In recent years, the popular video game engines from industry, such as Unity~\cite{Unity}, have been used in HEP experiments for detector visualization and event display.
-Unity is a cross-platform engine for creation of games, architecture, video and animation.
-It supports more than 20 kinds of different platforms, including Windows, Linux, macOS, iOS and Android, which makes Unity the most popular application development platform on Apple Store and Google Play.
-The applications of Unity in ATLAS~\cite{atlas}, BelleII~\cite{belleII} and JUNO~\cite{ELAINA} have achieved fancy visualization effects, which makes Unity a promising platform for visualization in future HEP experiments.
+In recent years, popular video game engines from the industry, such as Unity~\cite{Unity}, have been used in HEP experiments for detector visualization and event display.
+Unity is a cross-platform engine for creating games, architecture, videos, and animation.
+It supports more than 20 different platforms, including Windows, Linux, macOS, iOS, and Android, which makes Unity the most popular application development platform on Apple Store and Google Play.
+The applications of Unity in ATLAS~\cite{atlas}, BelleII~\cite{belleII}, and JUNO~\cite{ELAINA} have achieved good visualization effects, and thus Unity is a promising platform for visualization in future HEP experiments.

-Despite of the advantages of great display effects and cross-platform support, a critical problem to use Unity for detector visualization is that Unity does not support the commonly used HEP detector description, GDML and DD4hep.
-The developers have to use the 3D modeling system in Unity to reconstruct the complicated detector from scratch again, which not only brings extra human work and maintenance problem, but also could make the detector description in Unity inconsistent with that in offline software.
+Despite the advantages of great display effects and cross-platform support, a critical problem in using Unity for detector visualization is that it does not support the commonly used toolkits for HEP detector description, GDML and DD4hep.
+Developers have to use the 3D modeling system in Unity to reconstruct the complicated detector from scratch again, which not only requires extra human work and creates maintenance problems, but could also make the detector description in Unity inconsistent with that in the offline software.

-In this paper, we present a method to automate the conversion of GDML detector description into Unity.
-The full detector geometry and its architecture, so long as described with GDML or ROOT, can be imported into Unity for automatic 3D detector modeling.
-The correlation between detector elements and identifiers is also preserved, which makes it convenient for further developments into event display or virtual reality (VR) applications.
-The method has been tested and validated with the BESIII detector description~\cite{BESIII_geo,ROOT_Geant4}.
+In this study, we present a method to automate the conversion of the GDML detector description into Unity.
+The full detector geometry and its architecture, as described with GDML or ROOT, can be imported into Unity for automatic 3D detector modeling.
+The correlation between detector elements and identifiers is also preserved, which makes it convenient for further developments in event displays or virtual reality (VR) applications.
+The method was tested and validated using the BESIII detector description~\cite{BESIII_geo,ROOT_Geant4}.

-The rest of this paper is structured as follows.
-In Sect.~\ref{sec:detector}, we introduce the detector description, visualization in HEP offline software and Unity, respectively.
-In Sect.\ref{sec:Methodologies}, the method of transformation from GDML to Unity and detector data flow is presented.
-Its application in BESIII is introduced in Sect.\ref{sec:BESIII}.
-And the further development of applications is discussed in Sect.\ref{sec:further}.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:detector}, we introduce the detector description and its visualization in HEP offline software and Unity.
+In Section~\ref{sec:Methodologies}, the method for transformation from GDML to Unity and the detector data flow is presented.
+Its application in BESIII is introduced in Section~\ref{sec:BESIII}.
+The potential for further development of applications is discussed in Section~\ref{sec:further}.